blab/spatial-tumor-phylodynamics/README.md

 Make XML files with strict clock by `running create_strict_clock.R`, where input is state clocks XML file generated above.

 ### HCC Tumor analysis with SDevo
-Scripts to generate input DNA sequences HCC sequence data can be found in scripts/process_li_data.R and li-application.
-Data will be available pending approval of original authors, but temporarily, a template xml is included for reference.
+Scripts to generate input DNA sequences HCC sequence data can be found in `scripts/process_li_data.R` and `li-application/`.
+Data will be available pending approval of original authors.
+Temporarily, a template xml is included for reference.

 ### Figures
 Local R package _tumortree_ is needed for most figures.